caesay/TypeLite/readme.md

 ## Changelog

+### Version 1.2.0       (27.
+6. 2015)
+Added       #86 Support for classes outside modules.
+A TS class is generated outside module if the source .NET class isn't in a namespace or if  [TsClass(Module = "")] attribute is used.

 ### Version 1.1.2.0		(3.
 4. 2015)
 Fixed		#85 Unable to reuse enums
 Fixed       #84 Module name formatter doesn't work for nested namespaces